 We plan to invest only in families that satisfy the following main criteria

-In our first few years of operations, we intend to reach our beneficiary mainly through the following channels
+We typically reach our beneficiary mainly through the following channels

 We realize that this is indeed a "wicked" problem to deal with since both the problem(s) and their solutions are not clearly known at the onset.
 Hence keeping principles of "Human Centric Design Thinking" at the heart of our model, we make sure that the child and the family is at the center of both defining the problem as well as designing the solution that works for them.